camueller/SmartApplianceEnabler/doc/GPIOSwitch_EN.md

 Originally I had bought several SSRs from Fotek, type SSR-40 DA, two of them (dishwasher and washing machine) I had to replace after 3 years after they had burned out.
 These SSRs have a metal plate on the back that allows you to mount them on a heatsink, which I didn't do.
 Some of the SSRs I bought were defective from the start and after the two SSRs recently burned through, I did some research.
 [There seem to be counterfeits in circulation](https://www.mikrocontroller.net/topic/444199) of the Fotek SSRs, which can only cope with lower currents than specified.

-For this reason I have several [XSSR-DA2420 from the German electronics retailer Pollin](https://www.pollin.de/p/solid-state-relais-xssr-da2420-3-32-v-20-a-240 -v-340470) who has them produced and labeled for himself.
+For this reason I have bought several [XSSR-DA2420 from the German electronics retailer Pollin](https://www.pollin.de/p/solid-state-relais-xssr-da2420-3-32-v-20-a- 240-v-340470) who has them produced and labeled for himself.
 Accordingly, I hope that it is a product whose quality corresponds to the specified specification.

 To minimize the risk of overheating, I immediately [ordered suitable heat sinks from Pollin](https://www.pollin.de/p/strangkuehlkoerper-kab-60-125-50-430152).
 Regarding the assembly, I started to ponder how to attach the heatsink to the **Bopla TSH 35** type DIN rail mount mentioned above.
 In the end I did it as shown in the photos, although I had to shorten three cooling fins a bit.